Acute aspiration pneumonitis refer to a form aspiration pneumonia where the time of onset is rapid.

 Acute invasive fungal sinusitis is the most aggressive form of fungal sinusitis.
 It is seen particularly in immunocompromised patients and is the source of significant morbidity and mortality.
 It should be distinguished from the other two forms of invasive fungal sinusitis, chronic invasive fung...

-Acute liver failure (ALF), or fulminant hepatic failure (FHF), refers to sudden severe liver dysfunction from injury without underlying chronic liver disease (CLD), although sometimes ALF presents as decompensation of an unknown CLD.
+Acute liver failure (ALF), also known as fulminant hepatic failure, refers to sudden severe liver dysfunction from injury without underlying chronic liver disease (CLD), although sometimes it presents as decompensation of an unknown CLD.

 Acute lung transplant rejection is one of the post lung transplant complications.
 Histologically, it is defined as perivascular or peribronchiolar mononuclear inflammation and may affect up to 55% of lung transplant recipients within the first year after a transplant 2.